aws-samples/amazon-kinesis-data-analytics-examples/python/PythonPackages/README.md

-# Packaging Instructrions for PyFlink on Kinesis Data Analytics
+# Packaging Instructions for PyFlink on Kinesis Data Analytics

 ## Pip-installed dependencies

-First, let's look at how to include pip-installed dependencies in your application package.
-The following "diagram" illustrates what your file structure needs to look like:
+Let's look at how to include pip-installed dependencies in your application package.
+The following "diagram" illustrates what your file structure should look like:

 ```
 PythonPackages